yoon5862/CUrator/README.md

 # CUrator
   CUrator is an efficient LLM execution engine with optimized integration of CUDA libraries(cuBLAS, and CUTLASS).

-# Prerequisite Packages and Supported Models
+# Prerequisite Packages, Supported Models and GPUs

 ## **Prerequisite Packages**
 - LLVM v10.0.0